Skip to content

 Wood: Wood is beautiful, interesting and it holds a lot of meaning to me.
 I like rings made of wood, but not for a wedding band.

 True Story: A customer came into the shop, crushed that her wooden wedding ring was splitting.
-The etsy seller assured her that it wouldn’t (please note that this is not an etsy dis).
-That is the nature of the material.
-Wood expands and contracts and can split.
+The Etsy seller assured her that it wouldn’t split, but that is the nature of the material.
+Wood expands, contracts, and can split.
 As an everyday piece of jewelry (especially on the hand where it gets lots of wear and tear, and exposure to washing with soap, water or chemicals in hand lotions and so forth) this can be a big problem.

 Rubber/Silicone:

-Again, as a forever ring, it will likely not last too long.
+Again, as a forever ring, silicone will likely not last too long.
 And resizing is not going to be possible.

 Okay, okay you get the idea.
 There are just too many interesting and beautiful unique materials to list.